Knowsley Safari Park: History

 The Safari Park was opened in July 1971 in the parklands of Knowsley Hall by Edward Stanley, 18th Earl of Derby and Jimmy Chipperfield using the expertise of general manager Laurence Tennant MBE, formerly the Chief Game Warden of Parks in Uganda and Botswana.
 Initially the road through the park was 3.5 mi, with visitors driving past lions, cheetahs, monkeys, giraffes, zebras, elephants and various antelopes.
 Due to the popularity of this route, an additional 1.5 mi of road was added in 1973, and camels, buffaloes, white rhinos, and tigers were added to the park.
 Over the years, a few modifications have been made.
 For instance, tigers are now displayed in enclosures within the reserve, and a bypass around the baboons was built for visitors who are worried about damage to their cars.

 The park was also home to a former RAF airfield which closed at the end of World War II.
 The RAF airbase situated at the safari park was also known as No 49 SLG or RAF Knowsley Park and was in use between 13 May 1942 – November 1944.

 The park has hosted several sporting events including the Olympic torch relay, watched by 6,000 children and families in June 2012.
 The park hosted the finish of Stage Two of the 2012 Tour of Britain cycling event and hosted Stage Three of the 2013 Tour in September of that year.

 Zoological collection

 Situated around Knowsley Hall on the ancestral estate of the Earl of Derby, the reserve is home to different animals.
 The Derby Estate have a tradition of keeping animals, ever since the artist and nonsense-poet Edward Lear was employed there in the 19th century to paint pictures of the Earl's collection.

-Baboons
+Olive Baboons

 The park is open to the public and customers drive around the park in their vehicles.
 There is a bypass route past the baboons for those who wish to avoid the risk of the baboons damaging their cars.
 In 2009 the baboons made the news all over the world when a video was released showing how they were intelligent and curious enough to open car roofboxes.